-1. It’s okay to make mistakes — they’re how you learn and grow.
+1. It’s okay to make mistakes—they’re how you learn and grow.

 2. Your feelings are valid, no matter what anyone else says.

 Whatever you’re feeling, it’s real and it matters.
+If you were told to stop crying or that you were being too sensitive as a kid, you might find yourself questioning your own reactions now.
 Don’t let anyone tell you that you shouldn’t feel a certain way.
 Your emotions are your own, and they’re an important part of who you are.
-It’s okay to feel sad, angry, or scared sometimes — that’s just being human.
+It’s okay to feel sad, angry, or scared sometimes—that’s just the reality of being human.

 3. You don’t have to be the best at everything.